Primary Health Centre (India)

 Primary Health Centre (PHCs), sometimes referred to as public health centres, are state-owned rural and urban health care facilities in India.
 They are essentially single-physician clinics usually with facilities for minor surgeries.
 They are part of the government-funded public health system in India and are the most basic units of this system.
-As on 31 March 2019 there are 30,045 PHCs in India in which 24,855 are located on rural areas and 5,190 are on urban areas.
-Suggest of PHC is given by Bhore committee in 1946.
+As on 31 March 2019 there are 30,045 PHCs in India in which 24,855 are located in rural areas and 5,190 are in urban areas.
+The idea of creating PHCs in India was set forward by Bhore committee in 1946.

+List

-Primary Health Centres programmes are listed below:
+Primary Health Centre programmes are listed below: